-A salt spray test is a standardized and popular testing method conducted to examine the corrosion resistance of materials and protective coatings.
+A salt spray test is a standardized and popular testing method conducted to evaluate corrosion resistance of materials and protective coatings.
 The test mimics corrosive environments in an accelerated time frame, allowing you to compare the relative corrosion resistance of various coatings.

-Salt spray testing is typically performed in accordance with ASTM B117 testing procedures.
-B117 outlines standard practice for performing a salt spray test, including how to create and maintain the salt spray test environment so the results can be achieved consistently from one testing lab to the other.
+The salt spray testing standard is typically performed in accordance with ASTM B117 testing procedures.
+The ASTM B117 salt spray test outlines the standard practice for performing a salt spray test, including how to create and maintain the salt spray test environment so the results can be achieved consistently from one testing lab to the other.
 Specimens are placed in a closed chamber and exposed to a dense metal fog simulating severely corrosive conditions.

 The tests can last anywhere from 8 to 3,000 hours (more or less for special cases) and employ a 5% sodium chloride solution with a pH between 6.5 and 7.2.
-Once the specimen has been subjected to the corrosive environment for the set period, it is inspected and evaluated for the appearance of corrosion (rust or other oxides).
+Once the specimen has been subjected to the corrosive environment for the set period, it is inspected to evaluate corrosion (the appearance of rust or other oxides).
 The specimen under examination must be free of any signs of corrosion to be accepted.

 Quality testing instruments are used in every industry to help identify defects and deliver first-class products.
 In an industry where metal is the prime material used in manufacturing, testing the life of the product against corrosive environments is crucial.
 Learn more about how to prevent actuator water damage.

 Benefits and Downsides of a Salt Spray Test

 Salt spray testing is popular because it is relatively inexpensive, efficient, well standardized, and repeatable.
 Although there may be some controversy about the correlation between the duration of a salt spray test and the expected life of a material, this test has gained wide popularity due to its quick results.